Senate approves sweeping defense bill - NewsBreak

 The bill also does not include a deal to repeal the 1991 and 2002 Iraq War authorizations worked out by Sens.
 Tim Kaine (D-Va.) and Todd Young (R-Ind.).
 A failure to reach a larger agreement on the amendments that would be considered to the legislation torpedoes the Iraq War provisions.
 The setback effectively punts the issue to 2022 even though the Kaine-Young deal had enough support to get past a filibuster.

 An effort to impose sanctions related to the Nord Stream 2 pipeline also didn’t get into the bill.
 GOP Sens.
-Ted Cruz (R-Texas) and Jim Risch (R-Idaho) had been expected to get an amendment vote, despite opposition from the administration, but the amendment deal was blocked by Rubio, who wanted his own proposal in the legislation.Supreme Court takes up wounded Iraq War veteran’s job discrimination claim
+Ted Cruz (R-Texas) and Jim Risch (R-Idaho) had been expected to get an amendment vote, despite opposition from the administration, but the amendment deal was blocked by Rubio, who wanted his own proposal in the legislation.How to avoid COVID germs while shopping this holiday season

 The Senate previously passed bipartisan legislation from Rubio on banning imports from China’s Xinjiang region, where administration officials have accused the government of carrying out genocide against Uyghur Muslims.
 But Rubio wanted to get his bill into the defense legislation as an amendment or to force action in the House where it had languished for months.